 ADDITIONAL BROKER COMMENTS:

 Island Greeter is a US Coast Guard Documented vessel.
 Jeff was involved in the new build construction and has also completed brokerage sales of several Nordhavn 62’s.
-The Nordhavn 62 design is a marvelous offshore passage makers, that provides a very safe, solid and smooth ride.
+The Nordhavn 62 design is a marvelous offshore passage maker.
+She provides a very safe, solid and smooth ride.
 Island Greeter has been well cared and always given the best service.
 She has spent many summers exploring the Pacific northwest and is ready to head right back out to sea.

 Exclusions: Potential purchasers should assume that items on the vessel at the time of viewing, but not specifically listed on this sheet, are not included with the sale of the yacht.
 These specifications are believed to be true and correct but cannot be guaranteed.
 Items excluded include, but are not limited to Paintings, tools, handheld nav gear and binoculars.
 Owner’s personal effects and clothing will be removed prior to closing.